A Reliable Integrated System

 - Each week there are 164 flights to the Asia-Pacific, 86 to Europe, and 58 to Mexico.

-- More than 22 million passengers traveled through YVR in 2016.
+- More than 22 million passengers travelled through YVR in 2016.

 - U.K.-based Skytrax ranked YVR the top airport in North America in 2017 for a record eight years in a row.